rafamartinezquiles/yolov8-bib-recognition/README.md

 ```bash
 pip install -r requirements.txt
 ```

+4. In addition to the existing requirements, PyTorch needs to be installed separately.
+Due to its dependence on various computational specifications, it's essential for each user to install it individually by following the provided link.
+[PyTorch](https://pytorch.org/).

 ### Setup
 Once the training data has been downloaded, training can proceed.
 It is worth noting that the "bib detection big data" provides functionality to download it in YOLOv8 format, which is recommended.
 Meanwhile, for SVHN data, we would need to download it in format 1 for both the training set and the test set.
 However, the latter do not come in the desired YOLOv8 format, so preprocessing would be required.